comcaptain/study/swift/CS193P Developing Apps for iOS/Lecture 3: MVVM and the Swift type system.md

 ## private & private(set)

-private is similar as java, which makes a class/struct var inivisible outside.
+private is similar to java, which makes a class/struct var inivisible outside.
 While `private(set)` would make the var readable outside but not writable outside:

 ```swift
 class EmojiMemoryGame {